Use"isolate the resource provider" to establish data source connections using a different JDBC driver from the same database vendor

 "C:\jdbc\ojdbc6\ojdbc6.jar" should be loaded first but instated, ojdbc5.jar was load first

 [13.
 4. 5 12:05:15:625 KST] 00000023 CompoundClass < loadClass

 Due to multiple JDBC drivers from the same vendor were configured in different scopes, the wrong driver class was loaded.

 When multiple versions of the JDBC driver are configured in WebSphere Application Server, irrespective of the scopes, there is a possibility of a collision of the classes and we cannot predict from which version of the driver jar the class got loaded.

 Resolving the problem

 Go to the JDBC Provider and enable "isolate the resource provider".
-When "isolate the resource provider" is enabled, it ensures that only the jar that was specified in the classpath will be used for all the datasources under that particular JDBC provider.
+When "Isolate this resource provider" is enabled, it ensures that only the jar that was specified in the classpath will be used for all the datasources under that particular JDBC provider.

 More support for:

 WebSphere Application Server